 MmWave biological effects: This project, led by Profs.
 Sodickson and Collins, of NYU SOM, was the second of the two projects where the board felt we had a clear leadership in the field.
 This project had considerable interest in the results of this work and several of the affiliates were in contact with the faculty and students involved.

-Spatial channel estimation: A few of the affiliates that was also interested compressed sensing methods and expressed interest.
+Spatial channel estimation: A few of the affiliates expressed interest in compressed sensing methods.
 It was agreed that the next phase for dynamic channel models and tracking would be particularly interesting.

 Low-power ADC: It was agreed that this was an important area, and in particular, the limits of bandwidth under power constraints were interesting.
 There are several other signal processing problems as well in the low resolution range, all of which will be of interest to the affiliates.
 However, the general feeling is that the results right now are preliminary.
 It was agreed to try to follow up with the affiliate companies to get better power estimates and understand the actual hardware constraints better.
 Ericsson also pointed out that, for very low dynamic range solutions, AGC and interference / blocking issues should be considered.